mjgasior/cracker-app/README.md

 ### Production build:

 You can use the `setup.sh` script to setup a new instance on Lightsail autmatically.
 Please keep this directory as current work directory (invoke the script as `./scripts/setup.sh`).
 Remember to have the `aws cli` installed and logged to your account.
+Also, you will need to be logged to Docker Hub (images in the script are tagged for my repository - you need to change this manually, for example `mjgasior/cracker-server:0.0.1` to `youraccount/cracker-server:0.0.1`)

 0. Remember to set up proper Auth0 (client ID and the domain) values in `cracker-client` and `cracker-server`.
 1. Set proper IP address of the API in `.env` file in `cracker-client` for new Lightsail instance (for example `REACT_APP_API_URL=http://18.196.197.102/api` and `REACT_APP_AUTH0_ORIGIN=http://18.196.197.102`).